garage44/ca11/README.md

 - Generate a TLS certificate & Certificate Authority (CA) for development

   > This is to enable TLS on locally defined domains without annoying the browser.
-  > The CA install script (ca_cert.sh) only works on Archlinux at the moment.
+  > The CA install script (ca_system.sh) only works on Archlinux at the moment.
   > Other operating systems require manual CA installation.
 Restart the browser
   > to refresh the TLS certificate.